-Upon completion of this offering, the Nominating and Corporate Governance Committee will be comprised of Dean C. Kehler, Michael G. Maselli and John M. Roth.
-The functions of our Nominating and Corporate Governance Committee, among other things, will include:
+Our Nominating and Corporate Governance Committee is comprised of Dean C. Kehler, Michael G. Maselli, and John M. Roth.
+The functions of our Nominating and Corporate Governance Committee, among other things, include:

 - identifying individuals qualified to become board members and recommending director nominees and board members for committee membership; - developing and recommending to our board corporate governance guidelines; and - overseeing the evaluation of our board of directors and its committees and management.